Score High in Credibility, Accuracy, Practical Value

-Business firms often define objectives for growth, market share, and market position referring to sales revenues.
+Business firms often define goals for growth, market share, and market position in terms of to sales revenues.

 When the firm's core business is selling goods and services, sales revenues stand at the top of the Income statement.
 For each accounting period, the Income statement bottom line—profit—is what remains after adding all other revenues and subtracting all other all expenses.

-Sales Revenue Figures Always Have a Specific Time Period in View
+Sales Revenue Figures Point to a Specific Time Period

 Businesspeople sometimes describe companies informally with a single currency figure, for example: